RedhawkSDR/TuneFilterDecimate/README.md

-# REDHAWK Basic Components TuneFilterDecimate
+# REDHAWK Basic Components rh.TuneFilterDecimate

 ## Description

-Contains the source and build script for the REDHAWK Basic Components TuneFilterDecimate.
+Contains the source and build script for the REDHAWK Basic Components rh.TuneFilterDecimate.
 This component selects a narrowband cut from an input signal.
 Tuning, filtering and decimation are used to remove noise and interference in other frequency bands and reduce the sampling rate for more efficient downstream processing.

 ## Installation Instructions